Why LIDW has moved to a membership structure

 The origins of LIDW

 LIDW was conceived in late 2017, when a group of London-based legal disputes professionals got together to discuss how to promote London as a leading hub for international dispute resolution and celebrate its rich heritage.
-This quickly grew to a group of over 60 founders and supporting institutions, and the inaugural London International Disputes Week took place in May 2019.
+This quickly grew to an initial group of over 60 founders and supporting institutions, and the inaugural London International Disputes Week took place in May 2019.

 1,100 delegates registered for the week from nearly 50 different jurisdictions.
 The event brought together lawyers, judges, arbitrators, academics, clients, government officials and others involved with dispute resolution from around the world, and spanning many sectors.